dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 You can change the range of your step sizes of confidence intervals that you test depending on your data.
 (Refer to dadi documentation and discussion posts)
 Steps sizes should be stated as lists of floats.

+**Enabling CUDA**:
+If you are running on an HPC that has CUDA Enabled Nvidia GPUs, you can speed up model-making in dadi substantially by setting this parameter to true.
+If not using this feature, you can also edit dadi_make_2dmodel.py to comment out the importing of pycuda and skcuda modules.